250king/gochiusa/image/README.md

-# Image
+# Mirrors

-Here are some available image to everyone.
+Here are some available mirrors to everyone.

 ## List